clearlinesupport/clearline-assets/README.md

   - Grid layout of service cards (Low-Voltage Cleanup, Cabinet Cleanup, Site Surveys, Camera Installation, Wi-Fi Rework, Entrance Tech Readiness, ADA Compliance, Wiring Trace & Map, Post-Tenant Sweep, Compliance Disposal).

 - **Resources Section**
-  - Links to vendor-ready documents.
+  - Links to vendor-ready documents and a link to the quote calculator.
+See `resources.html` for a dedicated page.
 The Certificate of Insurance is hosted on Next Insurance, while `docs/W9.pdf` and `docs/EIN.pdf` are included in this repo.
 NYS Business Registration & COF is linked externally.
 A “Call / Text” button is also provided.

 - **Quote Page**
   - Dedicated page with a workstation quote calculator (`quote.html`).